-- 2 cups rolled oats, gluten-free or regular
+- 2 cups (200g) old fashion rolled oats, gluten-free or regular

 - 1/2 teaspoon baking soda

-- 1/3 cup chopped walnuts or pecans (optional) ***
+- 1/3 cup walnuts or pecans, roughly chopped

-- Preheat oven to 350F and line baking sheet with parchment paper.
+- Preheat oven to 350F and line two baking sheets with parchment paper.

-- In a large mixing bowl, whisk egg.
+- In a large mixing bowl, whisk the egg.

-- Add unsweetened applesauce, vanilla extract, melted coconut oil, coconut sugar, cinnamon, and salt.
-Mix with spatula until fully combined.
+- Add in unsweetened applesauce, vanilla extract, melted coconut oil, coconut sugar, cinnamon, and salt.
+Mix with a spatula until fully combined.

 - Add in rolled oats, almond flour, and baking soda.
-Mix with spatula until fully combined.
-Then, fold in finely diced apple and optional walnuts or pecans.
+Gently mix with a spatula until fully combined.

-- Using your hands, form 16 – 20 balls and evenly space them across the lined baking tray.
-Gently press down to form a cookie shape.
-If dough is too sticky, wet your hands.
+- Using your hands or a cookie dough scooper, form 18 – 20 balls (about 2 Tablespoons each) and evenly space them across the two lined baking sheets.
+Gently press down to form a cookie shape (these cookies will not spread a lot).

 - Meanwhile, prepare icing in a small bowl.
 Once cookies are cooled, use a fork to drizzle icing across cookies.